The City of Randleman

-Fish along 100 miles of beautiful shoreline on Randleman Lake.
-A reservoir on the Deep River, the lake opened in 2010 and is surrounded by a natural buffer of 2,975 acres with a lake surface of 3,007 acres.
-Recreational activities allowed on the lake include boating, fishing, sailing, and paddleboats.
+The largest natural attraction in the area is Randleman Lake with approximately 100 miles of beautiful shoreline great for fishing.
+The lake is a reservoir on the Deep River, and is surrounded by a natural buffer of nearly 3,000 acres with a lake surface greater than 3,000 acres!
+Recreational activities include boating, fishing, sailing, and paddle boating.